 |If you want to see the surrounding townships, then once you have clicked the "Fly To" button, come back and click the BLM or National Atlas "View on Google Earth" button.
 Free.
 User account is not needed.|

-I already have Google Earth downloaded, I'm not sure if you need to have it pre-installed, but if you need it, download free http://www.google.com/earth/index.html.
+I already have Google Earth downloaded, You need to have it pre-installed, if you need it, download free http://www.google.com/earth/index.html.
 Use the Fly To On Google Earth button to download a ,kml file.
 Click the file and watch the magic happen!